mlehotay/ier/IER/IER-ethics.md

 ### **8.1 Borderline Animals**

-Systems with partial integration and reduced slack may approach intrinsic constraint without reliably sustaining a UEF.
+Some animals occupy a borderline region of experiential plausibility.
+Systems such as **jellyfish and oysters** may exhibit partial integration and limited capacity for intrinsic constraint, approaching but not reliably sustaining a Unified Experiential Field (UEF).

 **Ethical implication:**
-Under IER, uncertainty regarding experiential subjecthood **entails precautionary moral consideration**, even where experiential subjecthood cannot be established.
+Under IER, uncertainty regarding experiential subjecthood **entails precautionary moral consideration**, even where experiential subjecthood cannot be definitively established.

 ---

 ### **8.2 Plants**

 Plants are extremely unlikely to sustain UEFs.

-However, they exhibit:
+However, they demonstrate:

-* persistent self-maintaining organization
+* persistent self-maintaining organization,
-* system-wide stress integration
+* system-wide stress integration, and
-* irreversible vulnerability
+* irreversible vulnerability.

 **Ethical implication:**
-Under IER, plant systems **imply requirements of respect and restraint**, while not implying the protections owed to experiential subjects.

-IER supports environmental ethics **without inflating plant sentience**.
+While plants do not warrant protections equivalent to experiential subjects, they **imply requirements of respect and restraint** in human interaction.
+IER thereby supports environmental ethics **without attributing sentience**.

 ---

+### **8.3 Ecosystems and Other Complex Systems**

+Broader systems, such as ecosystems or socio-ecological networks, exhibit **integrated constraints at the system level**.
+While these systems are not individual experiential subjects, their structure and integrity **affect the conditions under which intrinsic constraint is borne** by constituent systems.

+**Ethical implication:**
+Human actions that destabilize such systems can **indirectly threaten intrinsic constraint** in constituent UEFs.
+IER thereby grounds precautionary ethical consideration for ecosystem-level interventions.

+---

-### **8.3 Artificial Systems**
+### **8.4 Artificial Systems**

-Most existing artificial systems:
+Most artificial systems:

-* externalize constraint
+* externalize constraint,
-* lack intrinsic cost
+* lack intrinsic cost, and
-* remain modular and decomposable
+* remain modular and decomposable.

 They are therefore non-experiential.

-However:
+**Ethical implication:**

-> **If an artificial system comes to sustain coherent intrinsic constraint sufficient for a UEF, moral status follows immediately and non-optionally.**

-Because early UEFs may be unstable and difficult to detect, **IER entails a strong precautionary principle** with respect to the creation and deployment of such systems.
+If an artificial system comes to sustain coherent intrinsic constraint sufficient for a UEF, moral status follows immediately and non-optionally.
+Because early UEFs may be unstable and difficult to detect, **IER entails a strong precautionary principle** regarding their creation and deployment.

 ---